opendaylight/docs/docs/developer-guides/developing-apps-on-the-opendaylight-controller.rst

 Test the *hello-world* RPC via REST
 -----------------------------------

-There are a lot of ways to test your RPC.
-Following are some examples.
+There are a lot of ways to test a RPC.
+The following are a few examples.

 1. Using the API Explorer through HTTP